sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 northern-ruined-recruited-profound-vectors-drive-bringing
 ```

-By default, it uses my [Orchard Street Medium list](https://github.com/sts10/orchard-street-wordlists#orchard-street-medium-list), but users have their choice of most of the other [Orchard Street lists](https://github.com/sts10/orchard-street-wordlists).
+By default, it uses my [Orchard Street Medium list](https://github.com/sts10/orchard-street-wordlists#orchard-street-medium-list), but users have their choice of most of the other [Orchard Street lists](https://github.com/sts10/orchard-street-wordlists) or to use their own word list.

 ## Why I hadn't written a passphrase generator this before
 Despite having written [a tool to create passphrase word lists](https://github.com/sts10/tidy) and later [my own passphrase word lists](https://github.com/sts10/orchard-street-wordlists), I had been hesitant to write my own passphrase generator.
 Why?
 Because I was worried about writing a real security tool.
 And there already is [a relatively popular one written in Rust called Pgen](https://github.com/ctsrc/Pgen) and Michah Lee's [passphraseme](https://github.com/micahflee/passphraseme).

 But I figured it'd be fun to try!
 And that the tool wouldn't get much _real_ use before it had been combed over by well-informed users looking for security issues.
 And I figured it might be a good way to spread my Orchard Street Wordlists.

 ## When would you use a standalone, command-line passphrase generator?
+Who is the user?
 Usually when I generate a passphrase or password, I put it right into my password manager.
 As you would guess, it makes sense for password managers to include password and passphrase generators, and thus many do.

 So what use does a tool like Phraze serve?
 Honestly I'm not totally sure.
 And maybe there's a reason I haven't found [a passphrase generator with over 300 stars on GitHub](https://github.com/topics/passphrase-generator).